rlarjsdn3/TSAlertController-iOS/README.md

 ### Customizing Appearance

-To customize font attributes, use `TSAlertController.ViewConfiguration`:
+To customize fonts, text color, alignment, button group axis, and more, use `TSAlertController.ViewConfiguration`:

 ```swift
 let alert = TSAlertController(